briantoe/Digital-Logic-Semester-Project/README.md

 The CPU and VGA were both successfully implemented; and a rough, but sufficient, assembly language was designed to compile programs as text-files containing the binary instructions that iVerilog could read into an array then feed to the CPU for execution.
-All of the modules that perform meaningful computation are indeed purely structural as well.
+Most of the modules that perform meaningful computation (except division) are indeed purely structural as well.
 The only behavioural components are those that handle things such as I/O and memory.

 In theory, this project as it is actually *could* render pseudo-3D graphics, but unfortunately, the performance provided by iVerilog proved to be far too